5161791

 Our Services

-The NMBCA program operates on an annual grant cycle.
-Each year, a panel of Service staff and outside experts reviews eligible project proposals and makes recommendations for funding to the FWS Director.
+The NMBCA grant program funds projects on an annual cycle.
+Each year, a panel of Service staff and outside experts review eligible project proposals and make recommendations for funding to the FWS Director.
 The Director approves the projects for funding on behalf of the Secretary of the Department of the Interior.
-An Advisory Group convened by the Secretary of the Interior makes policy recommendations to the program.
+An Advisory Group convened by the Secretary of the Interior then makes policy recommendations to the program.

 Our Projects and Initiatives

-Since 2002, the Neotropical Migratory Bird Conservation Act has provided more than $89 million in grants to support 717 projects in 43 countries.
-These projects have positively affected more than 5 million acres of bird habitat and spurred partnerships on multiple levels contributing an additional $346 million.
-The networks that have developed as a result of NMBCA funding have evolved into powerful conservation alliance.
-You can learn more about the projects by visiting our project summary database.
+Since 2002, the NMBCA has provided more than $94.2 million in grants to support 747 projects in 43 countries.
+These projects have positively affected more than 6 million acres of bird habitat and spurred partnerships on multiple levels contributing an additional $363 million.
+The networks that have developed as a result of NMBCA funding have evolved into powerful conservation alliances.

 Our Laws and Regulations